kasumigaokasama/Concrete/README.md

 # Concrete 🐺

-Concrete is a Chrome extension that demonstrates automated interaction flows in controlled environments.
-Paired with a small Node.js backend, it handles heartbeat monitoring, name verification, health checks, and can simulate repetitive in-game actions in custom lobbies for testing or educational purposes.
+Concrete is a Chrome extension that demonstrates automated interaction flows for a browser-based game client (Wolvesville) in controlled environments.
+Paired with a small Node.js backend, it handles heartbeat monitoring, name verification, and health checks, and can simulate repetitive interaction patterns for testing or educational purposes.

 ## ⚠️ Usage Notice